 - There may be backlash from consumers with differing viewpoints

 Getting behind a hard yes or no on this question is tricky for every company.
 No matter which way your company decides to go the important thing to keep in mind is that it should come from a genuine place, and not from a need to gain exposure or exploit a trending hashtag.
 Which brings us to the next question.

 Q2.
 For brands, what’s the key to taking a stand on a social issue without seeming disingenuous or out-of-touch? #AdweekChat

 Take away points from the answers:

 - Taking a stand, only to promote a product, is looked down upon

 - Make sure your message stays true to your brand’s values

 - Be non-judgmental with the position you are NOT siding with

 - Take the time to research the issue you are taking a stance on

 Deciding whether to use social and political issues in your marketing strategy is a relevant question that every brand should ponder.
 In the world of social media, things are thrown at us quickly and there’s little time to think about these big questions.
-Therefore, having advance discussions with your team will help keep everyone on the same page as to how to respond to certain issues as they arise.
-It’s great that brands are moving towards being more transparent with their consumers, and while it’s true that talking about the issues that affect them the most is one way to connect with consumers, it’s important to take some time to figure out what messages your brand wants to convey, one controversy at a time, and with the upmost respect, of course!
+Therefore, having advanced discussions with your team will help keep everyone on the same page as to how to respond to certain issues as they arise.
+It’s great that brands are moving towards being more transparent with their consumers, and while it’s true that talking about the issues that affect them the most is one way to connect with consumers, it’s important to take some time to figure out what messages your brand wants to convey, one controversy at a time, and with the utmost respect, of course!